tenintech/wiresharktraffic/README.md

 Since the VM is accessed through Remote Desktop, used Wireshark to observe RDP communication.

-1. Apply this filter in Wireshark:
+1. Applied this filter in Wireshark:

  - **tcp.port == 3389**

 This displays traffic used for Remote Desktop connections.

 My public IP address is visible in the capture.

 <img width="940" height="479" alt="filter3389" src="https://github.com/user-attachments/assets/709af4af-1005-44a1-ae92-86931480784e" />

 RDP packets in Wireshark.

 ---

-  ## 5.Test Connectivity Using Ping
+  ## 5. Test Connectivity Using Ping

 1. Applied this filter in Wireshark: